Kaveh8/CellTaggingWorkflow_Python/README.md

 ### Clone Calling
 Cells with a given threshold for similarity (here 0.7) will be get the same clone index.
-Celones with one cell will be disregarded.
+Clones with one cell will be disregarded.

 ```python